FAQs About Being A Caregiver

 Caregivers generally work independently in the homes of the clients, whether in a house, in an apartment or in the client’s room at an assisted living facility.
 Wherever our clients live, that’s where we work.
 A supervisor is available 24 hour by telephone to offer support for any on-the-job issues that may occur.

-Our in home care services are offered throughout the mid Columbia Gorge, in Oregon and Washington.
+Our in home care services are offered throughout the mid Columbia Gorge, in Oregon.
 We aim to put caregivers to work as near to their home as possible to avoid long commutes to their job.

 What are the hours like? +